 In 2021, the global prison population was 11.2 million.
 Some 3.4 million of all prisoners are un sentenced detainees, and their share among all prisoners has remained at around 30 per cent between 2015 and 2021.

 With independence, the country's leadership announced a course towards the creation of a democratic state based on the rule of law, in which human rights and interests are supreme values.
 Reforms in the field of public administration, ensuring openness and accountability of public authorities, strengthening judicial independence, and the development of civil society were phased.
-According to the Gallup International Center for the Study of Public Opinion, Uzbekistan ranks 5th in the world in terms of public safety.

 In 2016-2017, Uzbekistan initiated a full-scale reform in the public administration system.
 One of the key elements of improving the public administration system is the creation of effective, independent and competent institutions that effectively interact among themselves, a system of professional civil service, comprehensive programs and initiatives to combat corruption, and an active civil society.